Sutton585/dasut.github.io/resume.md

 - UX User Interface Developer
 - 2013 - 2014

 Hired via Infosys Ltd. to be a UI/UX consultant at Apple Inc. in Cupertino, California.
-I was responsible for the design and development of several new product UI, with a focus on rapid prototyping and testing.
+I was responsible for the design and development of several new product UI, with a focus on rapid prototyping.
 Primary focus in front-end development and technical product management.

-### Rochester Institude of Technology
-- Interaction Design Assistant Teacher
-- 2012 - 2014

-Assisted in instruction, evaluation, and tutoring of students in the Human-centered computing program at Rochester Institute of Technology.

-In this role I got my first taste of helping others learn how to get the most out of their work using human-centered design processes.
-Around the time this ended, I started building up Upstate UX, where I would be able to do the same, but on a larger scale.

 ### Freelance/Independent Web Design and Development
-- 2010 - 2014
+- 2010 - 2018

 Designed and deployed custom websites on a freelance basis for companies and individuals around the Rochester NY area.
 Social media and blog management, content aggregation and publishing.

 During my time as a student, I would regularly take on projects in web development and design.
 This experience is what set me apart from my peers as I had been gathering lots of development experience.
 This would evenetually result in Apple offering me a job before I had finished my Bachelor's Degree.
+More recently, as a consultant, I have been able to freelance between contracts.

 ## Other Experience